RonenNess/BonEngineSharp/README.md

 ## Some Examples

-Lets review some simple examples.
+Lets review some simple examples (note: more examples can be found under the `BonEngineSharpTest` project).

 ### Drawing Images - Gfx.DrawImage()